(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-Is the Strip in Las Vegas?
-Of course it is….right?
-If you’re thinking about heading to Las Vegas and visiting our famous Strip, you might be surprised to learn that the Vegas Strip itself isn’t even in Las Vegas.
+The Strip is in Las Vegas.
+Of course, it is….right?
+If you’re thinking about heading to Vegas and visiting our famous Strip, you might be surprised to learn that the Strip is not found within the city limits of Las Vegas.

 The Las Vegas Strip is not physically located in the City of Las Vegas.
 The famous 4.2-mile Strip lies just outside the city limits in the town of Paradise, Nevada.
 While confusing, it makes practically no difference to the millions of tourists visiting this renowned section of Las Vegas Boulevard.

 Keep reading as I explain the interesting story behind where the Strip is located and why it isn’t actually in Las Vegas at all.
 I’ll also explore some of the history behind this world-famous travel destination.

 Compare and save!
 Check current Las Vegas hotel room rates at TripAdvisor!

 Did You Know the Vegas Strip is Not in Vegas?